Neamar/cryptocrypt.online/README.md

 - Every design decision is made to maximize the likelihood that the same code will be running in ten, twenty years
 - External dependencies are chosen based on their track record of reliability and stability
   - Postgres has been very stable, very efficient for the past 20 years
-  - Sendgrid was founded in 2009, and is one of the major player for sending email reliably
+  - SMTP remains the most neutral way to send emails reliably
   - Github has been the de-facto provider of Git repositories for the past decade

 ## History